 Finding public records isn't difficult if you know where to start

-Collin County’s website is a huge endeavor with a few thousand internal pages, scores of databases, dozens of elected officials and various departments – all of which you may have to contact only once or twice a year, at best.
+Collin County’s website is a huge endeavor with hundreds of internal pages, scores of databases, dozens of elected officials and various departments – all of which you may have to contact only once or twice a year, at best.

-- Police Records, 911 calls or accident reports.
-These are always kept by the agency that created them, such as the Sheriff's Office.
+Police Records, 911 calls or accident reports.
+These are always kept by the agency that created them, such as the

 So how do you find what you need quickly without bouncing around from office to office in search of a document or some information?
 We’ve outlined a few tips here with links to key spots on our website that can help your search: